zhengyisui/Golden-State-Warriors/report/workout01-Zhengyi-Sui.md

 Golden State Warriors: Dynasty Team Rising
 ==========================================

 **Golden State Warriors** finished a perfect regular season in 2017, and re-won their championship after a heartbroken final failure in 2016.
 In this season, they continued a series of amazing shows and kept creating records.
-They won 67 games in the regulat season and played an overwhelming off season with 16-1, successfully and easily brought back the O'Brien Cup to bay area.
+They won 67 games in the regular season and played an overwhelming off season with 16-1, successfully and easily brought back the O'Brien Cup to bay area.
 The most shining stars of the team- the Death Lineup- Andre Iguodala, Klay Thompson, Kevin Durant, Draymond Green and Stephen Curry played crucial roles in the season.
 Do they deserve their so-called Death Lineup?
 How did they perform in the 16-17 season?
 The report review the shooting statistics they left after the glory.

 ### Phenomenal Season